fmcgeough/fmcgeough.github.io/_posts/2025-03-06-elixir-config-files.md

 ## What Config Files am I using?

-The config.exs file is evaluated all the time.
+The config.exs file is evaluated (at compile time) for all environments.
 The dev, test, and prod config files are evaluated based on the environment being compiled.
 This is because of the line at the end of the config.exs file:

 ```
 import_config "#{config_env()}.exs"